Dr. Chris Luby, an associate professor in the WCVM's Department of Large Animal Clinical Sciences. Photo: Christina Weese.

 While the Western College of Veterinary Medicine (WCVM) is widely recognized for its role in educating veterinary students, the college has also played a part in ensuring that Western Canada's practicing veterinarians continue to enhance their training throughout their careers.

 That responsibility became apparent very early in the college's 50-year history.
 Soon after the college was created in 1965, requests for continuing education as well as animal health information for the public began to pour in.
-At first the college's small faculty tried to keep up with the demand, but it soon became evident that WCVM needed someone to manage continuing education and public extension initiatives.
+At first the college's small faculty tried to keep up with the demand, but it soon became evident that the WCVM needed someone to manage continuing education and public extension initiatives.

 In 1968, Manitoba veterinarian Dr. Ray Butler accepted a joint appointment with the University of Saskatchewan's Department of Extension and the WCVM while completing his master's degree in continuing education (CE).
 In short order, Butler set up a thriving CE program and worked closely with the provincial and national veterinary medical associations to address the educational needs of western Canadians involved in animal health.